glhr/rasa_project/data/nlu.md

 - do nothing
 - I said cancel cancel
 - but can you cancel it
+- that was wrong
+- that's not what I asked
+- that's wrong
+- wrong
+- it is not right
+- that's not right
+- it's wrong
+- that is incorrect
+- incorrect
+- not correct
+- you are wrong
+- not right

 ## intent:command
 - [Pick up](action) this [ball](object_name).